The History Engine Teacher’s Guide

 - Your role.
 Decide how much you want to provide for students and how much you want them to find on their own.
 For example, you may want to provide them with a list of useful secondary sources or a list of library collections.
 You may also want to schedule extra office hours for students who need guidance finding the right kinds of sources.

 - Primary sources.
 Be sure to budget ample time for primary source research.
-For a five to six episode assignment, you may want to budget at least two weeks for students to find appropriate sources and turn in a list of primary documents with short descriptions and another week to correct any mistakes (or revise their list).
+For a five- to six-episode assignment, you may want to budget at least two weeks for students to find appropriate sources and turn in a list of primary documents with short descriptions and another week to correct any mistakes (or revise their list).
 Instructors may want to set incremental due dates for research as it is imperative that students begin researching early.
 For example, if you have a three-episode assignment, you might require students to turn in a list of primary documents they have looked at or an annotated bibliography of sources.
-See the Teacher Resources page of the website for a sample annotated bibliography assignment used at the University of Virginia in 2007.
+See the teacher resources in the sidebar for a sample annotated bibliography assignment used at the University of Virginia in 2007.

 - Secondary sources.
 Students often find secondary sources the most difficult part of the assignment.
 For a large number of episodes, it may take two weeks for students to find the appropriate sources.